Experts Who Care

 Fresh, Colorful Flowers for Every Yard and Every Season

 Flowers are what make a yard feel alive.
 The right combinations bring color, fragrance, movement, and personality to outdoor spaces that would otherwise feel flat and forgettable.
-At KBK Garden Center, we carry a wide selection of garden flowers suited to Michigan's growing season, and our team genuinely loves helping customers find the right varieties for their specific space, light conditions, and maintenance preferences.
+At KBK Garden Center, we carry a wide selection of annuals, perennials, bulbs, shrubs, and trees suited to Michigan’s growing season, and our team genuinely loves helping customers find the right varieties for their specific space, light conditions, and maintenance preferences.

 Flowers That Bloom in Summer for Peak Season Color